abubakar-adeni/tickitz/README.md

 # About The Project

-Recipe Mama is a recipe website that makes it easy for users to access food recipes with a delightful experience.
-Users can create an account and post their own recipes, and they can also bookmark their favorite recipes.
+Tickitz is a movie ticket booking website that provides users with a delightful experience for ordering tickets.
+Users can easily create an account and book tickets from home.

 ## Built With